GEORGE5961/GEORGE5961.github.io/_pages/about.md

     </th>
     <th class="tg-oe15">
       <b>Smart Garden APP and WEB </b> <br>
-      Build a plat-crossing APP and WEB to controller shower nozzles in a garden.
+      A plat-crossing APP and WEB pages are built to controller shower nozzles in a garden.
 Shower nozzles are also self-adaptive according to the temperature and humidity of a garden. <br>
       <a href="https://github.com/zhengyu-wu/Smart-Garden">[code]</a>
     </th>
   </tr>